neurogenomics/neurogenomics-lab-website/content/authors/openpositions/_index.md

   - Open Positions
 ---

-# Postdoctoral researchers
+# Postdoctoral Researchers

 We are looking to recruit talented researchers to join the lab.
-Currently we are looking for two postdocs.
+Currently, we are looking for postdocs in **Epigenetics**, **Computational Biology**, and **Machine Learning**.

+## Machine Learning Postdoc

+The lab is likely to receive funding for a Machine Learning postdoc in late 2022/early 2023.
+If you're a computational researcher with strong skills in Machine Learning, please contact <a href="mailto:n.skene@imperial.ac.uk">Dr Nathan Skene</a> or <a href="mailto:s.marzi@imperial.ac.uk">Dr Sarah Marzi</a> to discuss this position.

-## Epigenetics postdoc
+## Epigenetics Postdoc

 We're looking for someone that will be able to apply **epigenetics methods** to disassociated **single cells** and FACS sorted populations of nuclei.
 Wetlab experience working with genomic methods (e.g. DNA or RNA) is the primary criteria for this position.
 Experience working with **post-mortem human brain** would be beneficial but is not required.

-## Computational biology postdocs.
+## Computational Biology Postdoc

-Are you a computational researchers that cares about **reproducible research** and believes in the value of open-source code?
+Are you a computational researcher that cares about **reproducible research** and believes in the value of open-source code?
 Then get in touch about this position!
 The project will involve working with data generated from single cell RNA-seq, ATAC-seq or post-mortem human brain tissue.
 The focus will be on using the data to interpret the results of **human genetics** studies.
 Researchers with unconventional backgrounds would be welcome: if you've been working in **mathematics, engineering or computer science** and are looking to get into biology then do get in touch.
 Strong programming skills will be required.

 ## Postdoctoral Fellowship Funding